solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Described by D. P. McDonald in Trans.
 Geol.
 Soc.
 South Africa, 16.
 1913, p.
 156.

 In specimens of graphite mixed with Wollastonite rock (silicate of calcium) I am firmly persuaded, after prolonged and close observation, that I can see casts of nummulites with a hand lens.
 The Wollastonite rock itself is nummulitic.
 Carbon dissolved in molten magmas may separate out as graphite or as diamond.
-In Moissan's experiments diamonds resulted from the solidification of metal carbides ('Ore Deposits,' Beyschlag, Vogt, and Krusch, 1, 1914, p.
+In Moissan's experiments diamonds resulted from the solidification of metal carbides (_Ore Deposits_, Beyschlag, Vogt, and Krusch, 1, 1914, p.
 129).

 _Infra-Nummulosphere_.